-The configuration mode is selected by the state of the SMBus Enable pin (pin 20) when the DS110DF410 is powered-up.
+The configuration mode is selected by the state of the EN_SMB pin (pin 20) when the DS100DF410 is powered-up.
 This pin should be either left floating or tied to the device V{DD} through an optional $1k\Omega$ resistor.
-The effect of each of these settings is shown in Table 4.
+The effect of each of these settings is shown in Table 1.

-PIN CONFIGURATION MODE DESCRIPTION READ EN PIN SETTING Float SMBus Master Mode Device reads its configuration from an external Pull low to initiate reading configuration data EEPROM on power-up. from external EEPROM High (1) SMBus Slave Mode Device is configured over the SMBus by an Tie low to enable proper address strapping external controller. on power-up
+3 EN_SMB PIN SETTING CONFIGURATION MODE DESCRIPTION READ_EN PIN Float SMBus Master Mode Device reads its configuration from an external EEPROM on power-up Pull low to initiate reading configuration data from external EEPROM High (1) SMBus Slave Mode Device is configured over the SMBus by an external controller Tie low to enable proper address strapping

-Table 4.
+Table 1.
 SMBus Enable Settings